 Admission: $12 for adults; $10 for adults 65 and over; students 13 and up, $6; 12 and under free.
 All ticket sales at door, no advance sales, no reservations.
 Delicious desserts and drinks are available.
 The doors open at 7:00 and performances begin at 7:30.

-A portion of our proceeds at each concert will be donated to a local nonprofit organization.
+A portion of our proceeds at each concert will be donated to a local or international social cause.
+This month’s benefit is Blue Butterfly, an innovative educational media program for young Haitian children, designed and developed in Haiti.
 You can also drop off donations of non-perishable food at Patchwork for Pennridge FISH at all our concerts.